K-Sato1995/gatsbyBlog/content/posts/How-to-run-CLI-commands-from-ruby-programs/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - Ruby
-description: This is how you run CLI commands from Ruby programs.
+description: "This is how you run CLI commands from Ruby programs."
 ---
 # The Ruby System Method